Bernie Sanders wants to cancel all student loan debt and make college free.

 Student loans themselves are the beastly result of this government oversight.
 Colleges are greedy and will drive up prices knowing that the government loans are guaranteed sources of income.
 Instead of being efficient like a business, they become bloated like a fat pig who keeps getting fed indiscriminately.

-The old standard BS piece of paper will become outdated.
+The old standard university piece of paper will become outdated.
 It already is.
 And these proposals will expedite it.
 Further driving down the value of current degree holders.

-Less people should go to college, not more.
+Fewer people should go to college, not more.
 More should begin the pursuit of these alternative routes.
-You don’t actually learn much in college anyway.
+You don’t actually learn much in college, anyway.
 This, coming from someone with a M.A.

-Most kids should wait until they’re older so they know what they actually want to do instead of spending 6 years on the taxpayers dime.
+Most kids should wait until they’re older so they know what they actually want to do instead of spending six years on the taxpayers’ dime.

-Most 18-20 year olds don’t have a clue what they actually want.
+Most 18-20-year-olds don’t have a clue what they actually want.
 Besides drinking and partying, of course.
-Yet the democrat candidates seem to want the tax payers to support the debauchery.
-Maybe because they were too lame when they were young to enjoy it themselves?
+Yet the democrat candidates seem to want the taxpayers to support the debauchery.

 This storm creates a perfect way to further encourage “forever students”.
-Hell, maybe I’ll go back to get a PhD or 2 and you guys can pay for it for me.
+Hell, maybe I’ll go back to get a PhD or two and these guys can pay for it for me.